The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Instant Expert: In Dancing All Night, she immediately picked up a dance routine that Kanami couldn't get right for two weeks and a half, and Nanako immediately rises to stardom with the agency, much to her delight.

-- Kill the Cutie: In the worst ending.
+- Kill the Cutie: In the worst endings.

 - Lethal Chef: On Valentine's Day in Golden, Nanako gives the protagonist some chocolate she made herself.
 After receiving pointers from Chie, Yukiko & Rise, and finishing it before Naoto could help.
 The end product looks similar to the Slime persona, and prompts a worse reaction than Mystery Food X.